 - Do not use caustic cleaners, abrasives or harsh cleaners or scouring pads.
 Never spray oven cleaners directly onto any part of the oven.

 - To clean the interior, wipe out with warm soapy water.
-For heavy soiling, a bowl of water can be heated until boiling, then left for a further 30 seconds to a minute.
+For heavy soiling, a bowl of water can be heated until boiling, then left for around a minute, or until the water has softened the residue.
 The steam will collect on the walls and soften the dirty marks so the oven can then be wiped clean using washing-up liquid.
 For stubborn residue, a non-scratch scourer can be used.

 - All built-in models must have a trim kit and be installed by a qualified electrician.